 In Winter 2018, nine Skyline students traveled to Eastern Michigan’s campus to learn about community literacy work with C2W leaders and consultants and to begin planning for Family Fun Nights at local elementary schools and neighborhood organizations.
 These same students also received additional training at Skyline High School to prepare for the literacy events that assisted with in Spring 2018 at the West Willow Neighborhood Center with Habitat for Humanity and Holmes Elementary School with the Bright Futures Program.

-The Skyline-C2W partnership will be featured at the International Writing Center Association’s Conference in Atlanta, Georgia in 2018.
+The Skyline-C2W partnership was featured at the International Writing Center Association’s Conference in Atlanta, Georgia in 2018 and at there International Writing Center Association’s Collaborative in Pittsburgh, Pennsylvania in 2019.